sussex-ase-group-3/puzzle-webapp/docs/organisation-plan.md

   - Readable, maintainable, and aligned with team standards
 - Communicating and enforcing coding standards across the team
 - Collaborating with developers to identify and resolve quality issues early

+### Backend Developer

+Backend developers are in charge of:
+- Marking blockers on backend issues when they come up
+- Ensuring submitted code passes any tests given
+- Keeping up to date with any relevant documentation

+### Frontend Developer

+Frontend developers are in charge of:
+- Marking blockers on frontend issues when they come up
+- Ensuring the frontend is easy to navigate and displays all necessary information
+- Keeping up to date with any relevant documentation